 But resolves can either be rooted in our selfish ambitions or in the love of God.
 We must think them through carefully.
-So as we make our resolutions for 2014, God wants them to all serve this one great end: “pursue love” (1 Corinthians 14:1).
+So as we make our resolutions for a new year, God wants them to all serve this one great end: “pursue love” (1 Corinthians 14:1).

 “Pursue” is a very purposeful word.
 The Greek verb has an intensity to it.
 It means to “seek after eagerly,” like a runner in a race seeks eagerly to win a prize.